cao-yan-phys/spherical-soliton-oscillaton-constructor/README.md

 For this ansatz, $B^i=\frac{1}{2}\epsilon^{ijk}F_{jk}=0$.
 The tensor $\epsilon^{ijk}$ is the Levi-Civita tensor on the spatial slice, with $\epsilon^{ijk}=\frac{[ijk]}{\sqrt{\gamma}}$, where $[ijk]$ is the Levi-Civita symbol and $\gamma=\det\gamma_{ij}$.
 In polar-areal coordinates, $\gamma_{ij}dx^idx^j=A(t,x)\,dx^2+x^2d\Omega^2$, $\sqrt{\gamma}=\sqrt{A(t,x)}\,x^2\sin\theta$.
 For the ansatz above, $F_{x\theta}=F_{\theta\phi}=F_{\phi x}=0$, so $B^i=0$.

-It is not a generic 3D Proca solver.
-Note that in the nonrelativistic limit this branch reduces to the radial-vector SP equation, not to the scalar SP equation.
+In the nonrelativistic limit this branch reduces to the radial-vector SP equation, not to the scalar SP equation.

 ## Units